Skip to main content

 What truly sets the Downside Pathway apart is that it is lived within the full richness of Downside life.

-They experience life at Downside not as observers, but as active participants — building friendships, confidence and a sense of belonging that lasts well beyond their Pathway year
+• experience life as active participants, building… friendships, confidence and a sense of belonging that lasts well beyond their Pathway year

 Looking ahead: a life shaped by Downside